top of page

 When an employee approaches a restricted area, they present their RFID card or fob to the RFID reader.
 The reader scans the tag and sends the information to the control panel.
 If the tag is authorized, the door or gate unlocks.

-This process is smooth and typically takes just a few seconds, ensuring access control does not disrupt daily activities.
-For a small business that values a steady flow of operations, this efficiency is crucial.
+This process is smooth and typically takes just a few seconds.
+Ensuring access control does not disrupt daily activities is crucial for a small business that values a steady flow of operations.

 Implementing RFID Access Control in Your Small Business